DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 Pay attention to the *browser_action* property which describes the default popup.
 Note that I've used the same image as a extension logo and popup icon.
 These two can differ but I decided to do so to limit number of images used in the demo app.

 *Default title* is the text that is shown when user hovers over the button and *default popup* is our html that is used as the popup.
+You can read more about browser action in [official docs](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action).

 Go ahead, reload your extension in `about:debugging` and you should now see the button.